 Manage existing channels

-Work is dynamic, and sometimes priorities shift.
-Maybe a project is renamed, shelved for another day, or canceled entirely.
-Here's how to keep your channels organized when things change:
+Work is dynamic and sometimes priorities shift.
+Maybe a project is renamed, shelved for another day, or cancelled entirely.
+Here's how to keep your channels organised when things change:

 - Rename a channel to something more appropriate.

 - Archive a channel to remove it from the list of active channels.